nittyjee/Ranges-to-Rows/README.md

 <img src="table1_example1.png" width="500">

-This is a simple table with all the dates filled in.

 For generating a table from a timeline like this, with merged cells, a nifty tool was made that creates a table like Table 1 below:
 [google sheet]